designstem/projects/triangles/index.md

 ## Simplification of polygons

-~🤔 Looking at these polygons below, **how would you simplify these shapes** *(based on what you know for now about triangles)* to calculate angles, sides, circumference, area etc of the polygon?~
+~🤔 Looking at these polygons below, **how would you simplify these shapes** *(based on what you know for now about triangles)* to calculate angles, sides, circumference, area, etc .of the polygon?~

 -